lifeparticle/Ruby-Cheatsheet/README.md

 # Methods

 A method is a function that takes zero or more parameters and returns a value.
 Ruby method returns nil by default.

+Method names should begin with a lowercase letter.
+If you begin a method name with an uppercase letter, Ruby might think that it is a constant and hence can parse the call incorrectly.

+Methods should be defined before calling them, otherwise Ruby will raise an exception for undefined method invoking.

 ## How to declare a method

 In Ruby, the last statement evaluated is the return value of that method.
 The return statement is optional.
 Depending on your preference, you can choose either of them 👍.
 I prefer to use the return statement because it's easier to understand.

 ```ruby
 def method_name(parameter1, parameter2)